 1903 Opening night of The Little Princess, Frances Hodgson Burnett's play about a child, much in the same vein as her The Secret Garden.
 It runs just 34 performances.

 1904 Birthday of Cecil Beaton, who designs stylish costumes for many Broadway shows, most memorably My Fair Lady in 1956, but also sets and costumes for Saratoga, Coco, Tenderloin, The Grass Harp, The Chalk Garden, and others.

 1929 This is a Gypsy who doesn't 'bump it with a trumpet'—her 'gimmick' is asphyxiation.
-Maxwell Anderson's heroine is torn between two men and decides to kill herself.
+Maxwell Anderson's heroine is torn between two men and decides to take her own life.
 Staged by George Cukor, the drama runs just two months at the Klaw Theatre in New York.
 In Anderson's script—but not in the Broadway run—the heroine decides to save herself at the last moment.

 1930 George and Ira Gershwin team up with George S. Kaufman and Morrie Ryskind for the first new musical of the 1930s, Strike Up the Band, a satire on big business that shows a tycoon spurring the country on to war over Swiss cheese.
 It features the comedy team of Bobby Clark and Paul McCullough.
 The show runs 191 performances, which encourages the team to move on to its next satire, the Pulitzer-winning Of Thee I Sing.

 1954 The Boy Friend cavorts at the Wyndham's in London.
 Sandy Wilson's spoof of musicals of the '20s runs 2,084 performances.